Support for breastfeeding

 • reinforcing our commitment to work/life balance.

-You have several options to allow you to breastfeed your baby, including:
+You have several options to allow you to breastfeed children, including:

-• delaying your return to work until your baby can go without breastfeeds during your work time
+• delaying your return to work until your child/children can go without breastfeeds during work hours

-• returning to work part-time for a temporary period while still breastfeeding
+• temporarily returning to work part-time while you're breastfeeding

-• using onsite childcare so you can breastfeed your baby at work
+• using onsite childcare so you can breastfeed when you're working on-campus

-• having the baby’s carer bring him/her to work for breastfeeds
+• having the carer bring to work for breastfeeds

-Under work health and safety legislation, a breastfeeding mother is entitled to a safe workplace that does not place her or her baby in danger.
+Breastfeeding parents are also entitled to a safe workplace that does not place children in danger.
 If you think there might be a risk, you may want to consult your healthcare provider or early childhood nurse.
-Please discuss any changes that need to be made with your manager.

 Carers rooms